dimi11/feasb/README.md

 First we created a method `btnIncClicked(e?: Event)` that will handle button clicks.

-Then you should spot that we added `data-event-on-click` attribute to our button and set value as name of method that we want to delegate once event occure.
+Then you should spot that we added `data-event-on-click` attribute to our button and set the value as name of method that we want to delegate once event occure.
 In our case this value should be `btnIncClicked`.

 The last step is `@UiBinder` anotation on above class declaration.
 This annotation will bind all events to methods as you scpecify in `data-on-{EVENT_NAME}` attribute.